chipbuster/SDS385/exercises/exercises04/sgd_c++/README.md

 ## Project Parts

+This entire project assumes (as a matter of expedience) that m = 1 in all cases--that is, we only have two possible outcomes.

 #### SVMLight Reader

 A "simple" C++ library to convert a list of SVMLight files into a set of Eigen matrices.
 This project is provided as a simple cpp/hpp, with the potential to become a library later.

+#### S